flappysquirrel/fluentfox/README.md

 A combination of FluentDotFirefox, Firefox-91plus-photon-userchrome-master and Firefox UWP style!
 The goal is to make an exact replica of Microsoft Edge™ Legacy in Mozilla Firefox.
 I'm not a developer, I usually report issues...
 But I wanted a Fluent style Firefox for everyone to use.
 So, I created this repository.

-##  Development of this repository takes a lot of time.
-I made a lot of commits and changes to this repository.
-Ali.sh also made some formatting changes to readme.md.
-So, in case you're using some of the code or made modifications please give this repository and its contributors credit.

 ## News

 New Combination!
 (Firefox UWP style project) Details below.

 New repository launched! https://github.com/guywhoreportsissues/FluentWin11

 Microsoft edge (chromium) is getting fluent design.
-Soon edge (chromium) will look like edge (legacy)(with rounded corners)
+Soon edge (chromium) will look like edge (legacy)(with rounded corners)(Now on Windows 11)

-Works on Windows 11 as well!
+This repository Works on Windows 11 as well!

-Talking with the MaterialFox project for changing the loading animation of tabs in Firefox.
-(Again any help from the MaterialFox team or anyone in github is allowed!
-Any help is appreciated email yuvanmichael@outlook.com pull requests can also be made your choice.)
-Feel free to post any issues as well!

 ## Install